-“I realized the way that I studied in high school is completely different than the way I needed to study here,” said Cruz, who quickly joined several study groups.
+“I realized the way that I studied in high school is completely different than the way I needed to study here,” said Cruz, who quickly joined several study groups but ended up withdrawing from her Chemistry class.
 “In college, you have to apply your knowledge and use it in a bunch of different ways, so having those different perspectives is important.”

 Cruz said she initially struggled with approaching total strangers to share the study load.

 “Naples is a little more closed off and you know everyone and all the different places,” she said.
 “Here, I had to meet new people, learn my way around, and it was something that took me out of my box completely.”

 Fortunately, Cruz had at least one familiar shoulder to lean on: she shares a dorm room at Beaty Towers on UF’s campus with her best friend Tatiana from Naples along with two other suitemates.

 Cruz had planned on getting a part-time job during her initial semester at UF, but chose to focus on her studies and acclimating to her new life instead.

 “I’m still definitely considering it down the line, but right now I’m lucky that I have enough financial aid that I don’t need to have a job,” said Cruz, who is receiving financial aid from a combination of federal, state, institutional and private sources.
 In addition to being a Bright Futures Academic Scholar, Cruz also received a Pell Grant and scholarships from Take Stock in Children, the Community Foundation of Collier County and UF.

 Cruz said she didn’t get to explore Gainesville as much as she would have liked during the fall, though she counts Bagels and Noodles as a favorite hangout spot in town.
 Her 17-credit course load for the spring is even more demanding.